-In the tradition of popular books that introduced the concepts of hygge, ikigai, and wabi sabi: a beautiful, practical guide to ukeireru, the Japanese principle of acceptance, which offers a path to well-being and satisfaction for the anxious and exhausted.
+This beautiful and practical guide to ukeireru, the Japanese principle of acceptance, offers a path to well-being and satisfaction for the anxious and exhausted.

 Looking for greater peace and satisfaction?
 Look no further than the Japanese concept of ukeireru, or acceptance.
-Psychologist Scott Haas offers an elegant, practical look at ways we can reduce anxiety and stress and increase overall well-being.
+Psychologist Scott Haas offers an elegant, practical, and life-changing look at ways we can reduce anxiety and stress and increase overall well-being.
 By learning and practicing ukeireru, you can:

 Profoundly improve your relationships, with a greater focus on listening, finding commonalities, and intuiting

 Find calm in ritualizing things such as making coffee, drinking tea, and even having a cocktail

 Show respect for self and others, which has a remarkably calming effect on everyone

 Tidy up your life by downsizing experiences and relationships that offer more stress than solace

 Cultivate practical ways of dealing with anger, fear, and arguments — the daily tensions that take up so much of our lives

 By practicing acceptance, we learn to pause, take in the situation, and then deciding on a course of action that reframes things.
 Why Be Happy?
 Discover a place of contentment and peace in this harried world.

 Get recommended reads, deals, and more from Hachette